Whiteknight/Rosella/libraries/proxy.md

 Builders install certain intercepting behaviors on the proxy, which cause accesses to be redirected.
 If provided, behaviors will typically be redirected to the controller.
-If no controller is provided, the behavior will fallback to the target object or the target class.
+If no controller is provided, the behavior will fall back to the target object or the target class.

 ## Namespaces